Kuznetsova-Olga/Laboratory_work_1_keywords/README.md

 Laboratory work #1 includes two approaches to keyword extraction:
 1) The frequency-based method.
 2) The TF-IDF-based method.
 TF-IDF (Term Frequency-Inverse Document Frequency): a statistical method that evaluates the importance of a word in a document compared to a collection of documents.
-Words with high TF-IDF occur frequently in a given document but rarely in others, making them potentially key.
+Words with high TF-IDF occur frequently in a given document but rarely in others, making them strong candidates for keywords.